benjaminlukeclark/monsternames-api/readme.md

 # Usage

 - Run app.py in order to run the restapi in dev mode

-# Requirements
+- Run database/setup.py to create required tables in the database

-- database/setup.py requires a MySQL driver installed
+-